ZhenyingZhu/ToDoAndTracker/README.md

 Properties

-- task id ref
+- task ref
 - project id ref ?
-Do I need it?
+It can be fetched from task so get rid of.
 - start time
 - end time
-- is currently work on (index)
+- OnGoing: is currently work on. index it so that a list of current events can be easily queried.

 #### Tag